yarusophialiu/Isolation/README.md

 - AB_Center: AlphaBetaPlayer using iterative deepening alpha-beta search and the center_score heuristic
 - AB_Improved: AlphaBetaPlayer using iterative deepening alpha-beta search and the improved_score heuristic

-## Submission

-Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

-Please see the instructions in the [AIND-Sudoku](https://github.com/udacity/AIND-Sudoku#submission) project repository for installation and setup instructions.

-To submit your code to the project assistant, run `udacity submit isolation` from within the top-level directory of this project.
-You will be prompted for a username and password.
-If you login using google or facebook, follow the [instructions for using a jwt](https://project-assistant.udacity.com/faq).

-This process will create a zipfile in your top-level directory named `isolation-<id>.zip`.
-This is the file that you should submit to the Udacity reviews system.

 ## Game Visualization